JBShady/COD5-Remastered/README.md

 * Created new better looking icons for Sticky Grenades and Type 97 frags, still maintaining the correct art style
 * Changed the Monkey bomb icon to look more recognizable while still maintaining the correct art style
 * Removed grenade indicators from special grenades because these grenades cannot be picked up and display the incorrect icon
+* Bottom right points color in solo is now dependent on your character (as seen in co-op), togglable with a custom DVAR
 * Improved spacing between hintstrings and the activation hand logo
 * Capitalization is more consistent in hintstrings
 * Fixed the round counter not changing white when going to round 6